thepeacockproject/LocalGhost/Readme.md

 Open the patcher and enter the IP address or domain name of the server you want to connect to.
 Make sure the patcher is running while you start the game.

 Unless someone decides to host a public server for everyone to use, you or your opponent will have to host one.
 Install NodeJS and follow [Server:Set-up](#set-up) to start the server.
-You'll have to port-forward port 80 for other player to be able to connect.
-Other player can then enter [your IP address](https://ident.me/) in the patcher to connect to your server.
+You'll have to port-forward port 80 for other players to be able to connect.
+Other players can then enter [your IP address](https://ident.me/) in the patcher to connect to your server.

 It should be obvious, but two players have to be connected to the same server to play a match together.